 Solostatic 102 electrostats; Subtle, modest, richly detailed…

-“Holland is a true electrostat country.
+“The Netherlands is actually a very successful electrostat country..
 It has surprisingly many manufacturers of electrostatic loudspeakers.
 Some enjoy a long standing international reputation for high quality products.
 One of these manufacturers is Solosound.

 Solosound has been around for many years.
 George Vermeulen, who died in the mid-nineties, founded the company in the seventies.
 In the following years, Solosound earned an excellent reputation among electrostatics lovers.